Raghul-DE/zudio-end-to-end-data-engineering-project/README.md

 # Zudio End-To-End Data Engineering Project
 ## Introduction:
-This project develops an ETL pipeline using the Zudio sales dataset on AWS.
-It extracts raw sales data from S3, transforms it into structured datasets (Sales Data, Store Info, Inventory Data), and loads the transformed files back into S3.
-Processed files are archived to prevent reprocessing.
+This project develops an ETL pipeline for retail sales analytics using AWS.
+It processes Zudio’s 2024 sales dataset, which is manually uploaded to S3.
+AWS Lambda extracts and transforms the data into structured datasets (Sales Data, Store Info, Inventory Data) before loading the processed files into an S3 processed/ folder.
+AWS Glue catalogs the data, enabling querying and analysis using Athena.

 ## Use case:
-**AI-Driven Inventory Optimization for Fast Fashion Reatilers**
+**AWS-Based Sales Data Processing Pipeline for Retail Analytics**

-"Retailers struggle with inventory mismanagement, leading to stockouts and excess inventory.
-My ETL pipeline processes historical Zudio sales data(2024) to forecast demand and optimize inventory levels for 2025."
+"Retailers need structured sales and inventory data to track performance and identify trends.
+My ETL pipeline processes historical Zudio sales data (2024) and organizes it into a structured format for easier querying and analytics using AWS services.
+This helps retailers gain insights into sales trends, store performance, and inventory distribution."

 ## About Dataset:
 you can download the dataset from this link(for testing purpose),available in the - [zudio_sales_data.csv file](https://www.kaggle.com/datasets/saketkshirsagar1/zudio-sales-test-dataset)